Optimised Fermion-Qubit Encodings for Quantum Simulation with Reduced Transpiled Circuit Depth: Fermion to Qubit Encodings

 \subsection{Majorana-string Encodings}

 Fermionic creation and annihilation operators, $a^{\dagger}$ and $a$, may be decomposed in terms of Majorana operators:

 Inverting these, we have:

-For a Fock space of $M$ modes and $N \le M$ electrons, $\mathcal{F}_{N \le M,M}^{-}$, this requires a set of $2M$ Majorana operators.
+For an anti-symmetric Fock space of $M$ modes and $N \le M$ electrons, $\mathcal{F}_{N \le M,M}^{-}$, this requires a set of $2M$ Majorana operators.
 These Majorana operators can then be mapped to a set of Pauli strings given the following conditions: \cite{miller_bonsai_2023} \begin{enumerate} \item Each Majorana operator is mapped to a Pauli string,

 \item The Pauli strings satisfy the anti-commutation relation:

 \item The Pauli strings are linearly independent. \item The Pauli strings are algebraically independent: For all unequal subsets $A \subseteq S$ and $B \subseteq S$ such that $A \ne B$, $\prod_{S_{i}\in A}S_{i}\propto \prod_{S_{j}\in B}S_{j}$ is not fulfilled. \end{enumerate}